tryashtar/minecraft-version-history/README.md

 <img src="https://i.imgur.com/lOSNnVi.png" width=300> <img src="https://i.imgur.com/UGVEbv9.png" width=200>

 It works for both Java and Bedrock editions.
 You need to use a `config.yaml` file to determine a lot of functionality.
-Currently, the config file has to be placed two folders above the executable, because of... reasons.
+Either put it next to the executable, or pass its path as an argument.
 You can view [the config I personally use](personal_config.yaml) as a reference.

 **Java Features**
 * Versions are read as they appear in the `.minecraft/versions` directory, with a folder containing an identically-named jar and JSON manifest.